 Often, people use the phrase more broadly to mean the entire array of your professional experiences — pieces of which might live on your submitted resumes, your LinkedIn profile, your website (if you have one), and any number of other places.
 I’m going to start with the first definition: the document itself.

-In my years of experience as a career coach, I’ve heard a lot of people say that they weren’t going to apply for any jobs until they really felt like their resume was perfect.
-My biggest piece of advice for you: Don’t do this.
+So many people feel like they can’t apply for any jobs until they really felt like their resume was perfect.
+Our biggest piece of advice for you: Don’t do this.
 Especially now.

 Of course you want your resume to be as impactful and polished as possible, but practically speaking, it’s going to take way too long (or, more likely, be impossible) to get it “perfect.”
 Job hunting might take longer during this pandemic.
 Don’t let it hold you back.